The Calabasas City Council is

 submitted to the City Council by the City Manager and staff.
 The agenda

-is now available online on the City’s website under “Agendas”, where the
+is available online on the City’s website under

-public may now download the agenda and staff reports.
+public may access and/or download the agenda and staff reports.